Epilogue: Economic Progress Under Obama

-First, the total number of jobs lost in the last recession was somewhat unprecedented for the post World War II era.
+First, the total number of jobs lost durring the recession of 2008-2009 was somewhat unprecedented for the post World War II era.
 More jobs were lost between January 2008 and January 2010 than in any other period since the end of 1945 (Source: http://bls.gov).

 In January of 2008 there were just over 138 million people employed.
-By January of 2010, that number dropped almost seven percent to just over 129 million.
-A total of 8.7 million people lost their jobs in just two years!
+By December of 2009, that number dropped 6.3 percent to less than 130 million.
+A total of nearly 8.7 million people lost their jobs in just two years!
 For comparison, in the previous four economic downturns:

 -1.2 million people lost their jobs between March and July of 1980 (a 1.3% drop).